Soulifyx/Soulifyx.github.io/Teachers by Age in Singapore/README.md

 		.nice();
 ```

 In this part we try to obtain the maximum sum of teachers from all 3 level of schools grouped by year, age and sex.
 Then the value is set to be the ceiling for the y axis.
-For example, if the maximum value is 19,000 across all rows then the y axis scale will be from 0 to 19,000.
+For example, if the maximum value is 19,000 across all rows then the y axis scale will be from 0 to 19,000 (not exactly 19,000 but rounded to the next band).

 ```javascript
 var select = d3.select("#year")